RustemZ/VoteOfLunch/README.md

 # VoteOfLunch
+1)  Original Task:
-1)  Design and implement a JSON API using Hibernate/Spring/SpringMVC without frontend.
+	Design and implement a JSON API using Hibernate/Spring/SpringMVC without frontend.

 	The task is:
 	Build a voting system for deciding where to have lunch.